Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 Money Making Opportunity: Freelance writing.

-Review In Brief: This website could provide a good way for you to get your freelancing career off the ground, or to simply earn some extra income writing online.
+Review In Brief: This website could provide a way for you to get your freelancing career off the ground, or to simply earn some extra income writing online.
 Unlike other freelance sites, you don’t need to compete with others – you get to pick the topics of your choice and get started.
-However, Blogmutt has experienced some negative feedback, check this out at the bottom of this post.

 Blogmutt is a website that provides writing opportunities for freelance writers – as well as providing content to bloggers and business owners to purchase.

 As someone who has both purchased content and written content for others, I was interested in what this platform had to offer.

 Before I continue with this review, I should tell you that Blogmutt is only accepting writers located within the USA.

 Blogmutt is not just your average content mill – it is specifically aimed at small business owners and blogs and their rate of pay is reasonable.

 Those looking for content need to sign up with Blogmutt for a monthly membership fee.
 The fee will depend on how much content you require.

 A list of keywords will then need to be provided and these keywords will be then given to the writers who are signed up with Blogmutt.